numpy/numpy/doc/source/reference/random/parallel.rst

 them are identical is about :math:`2^{-88}`, which is in solidly-ignorable territory ([2]_).

+Note that while `~SeedSequence` attempts to solve many of the issues related to user-provided small seeds, we still recommend using ``secrets.randbits(128)`` seeds for community practice reasons.

 ..
 [1] The algorithm is carefully designed to eliminate a number of possible
        ways to collide.
 For example, if one only does one level of spawning, it is guaranteed that all states will be unique.
 But it's easier to